-O Number of employees currently dispatched to other companies as of April of each fiscal year absorbed a wide range of knowledge and expertise related to back office, fund management, legal, and front-line operations.
+Number of human resources dispatched to other companies (cumulative total) Number of employees currently dispatched to other companies as of April of expertise related to back office, fund management, legal, and front-line operations.
 Since its privatization, the Bank has worked to enhance its market operations, and as the organization has grown, I personally feel that I have been able to hone my professional skills and work capabilities by embracing the challenge of more difficult tasks together with my superiors.

 Having been involved in asset management-related duties at various departments in the Investment Division, I have been blessed with the opportunity to learn directly from externally recruited professionals from diverse backgrounds and with extensive expertise.
-Through daily training on the job and within the division, I have
+Through daily training on the job and within the division, I have absorbed a wide range of knowledge and